 Okay, that may be a bit tongue in cheek.
 But moving your mouth and sharing your troubles with friends, family or a counsellor will have a huge benefit towards easing your mind.
 Personal connections not only help you feel supported and loved, but they also help to stimulate the release of oxytocin.
 Oxytocin is a natural anti-inflammatory.
 It stimulates the blood vessels to stay relaxed rather than constrict during times of stress and it helps the heart regenerate and heal from stress damage.

-8. MOVE WITH A FRIEND, GET SUPPORT
+8. MOVE WITH A FRIEND OR COACH

-Help your neighbor in their garden.
+- Help your neighbour garden.

 9. KEEP MOVING